Mahen497/Javascript/Js/PassByValue-PassByReference.md

 ## ✅ **2.
 What is Pass by Reference?**
 When you pass a variable **by reference**, the **address (reference)** of the object is shared.
 Changes inside the function **affect the original** object.

+### When you pass data to the function, obj points to the same object in memory.
+Any changes to obj directly modify the original object.

 ### 🔵 **Example (Pass by Reference – Objects)**

 ```javascript